Semiparametric bivariate extreme-value copulas: Results

-An extreme-value dependence test~\cite{Ghorbal2009}, implemented in the function \texttt{evTestK} of the \texttt{R} package \texttt{copula}, confirmed our intuition about the applicability of EVC, yielding a p-value higher than 0.35.
+An extreme-value dependence test~\cite{Ghorbal2009}, implemented in the function \texttt{evTestK} of the \textsf{R} package \texttt{copula}~\cite{Hofert2020, IvanKojadinovic2010, JunYan2007, MariusHofert2011}, confirmed our intuition about the applicability of \glspl{evc}, yielding a p-value higher than 0.35.

-The copula model was configured with a cubic (orthonormal) ZB-spline basis with 13 elements, a curvature penalty factor of $10^{-5}$ and an interpolation grid size of 80 ($k + 2 = 80$ in \thref{alg:h-from-a}) knots.
+The \gls{sbevc} model builds upon a cubic (orthonormal) \gls{zbs} basis with 13 elements, a curvature penalty factor of $10^{-5}$ and interpolation grid sizes of $k + 2 = 80$, in \thref{alg:h-from-a}, and $n + 2 = 200$, in \thref{alg:estimate-W}.
+The value of the latter setting is lower than the one employed in the \gls{ss} based on the reduced sample size.
+On the other hand, we used the same \gls{cobs} configuration as in Section~\ref{subsec:simulations}.

-Figure~\ref{fig:ligo-zfw} shows the final state of the internal functions defined in the Williamson trasnform domain.
-As we can see, the resulting Bayes density is bimodal, yielding a Williamson transform with an almost linear region.
-On the other hand, Figure~\ref{fig:ligo-ah} shows the estimated Pickands function and its correspondent $h$ density~\eqref{eq:h-pdf}.
-Despite the sample $\widetilde{\mathcal{D}}_{\text{surv}}$ being exchangeable, the $h$ estimate fails to be perfectly symmetrical, with the right peak a bit higher than the one on the left.
-This was not completely unexpected, given that our method does not address symmetry specifically.
-Taking that into account, Figure~\ref{fig:ligo-ah} shows that symmetry is reasonably well captured.
-Notwithstanding, before reversing the survival model, we decided to apply a symmetrization procedure on the resulting Pickands function $A$, considering $\tilde{A}(t) = [A(t) + A(1 - t)] / 2$.
+\figurename~\ref{fig:ligo-zfw} shows the final state of \gls{sbevc}'s internal functions defined in the \gls{wt} domain.
+The resulting Bayes density has two main modes, yielding a \gls{wt} with a linear region.
+On the other hand, \figurename~\ref{fig:ligo-ah} shows the estimated \gls{pf} and its correspondent $h$ density~\eqref{eq:h-pdf}.
+Despite the sample $\widetilde{\mathcal{D}}_{\text{surv}}$ being exchangeable, the $h$ estimate fails to be perfectly symmetrical, with the left peak a bit higher than the one on the right.
+This behaviour was not wholly unexpected, given that \gls{sbevc} does not address symmetry specifically.
+Taking that into account, \figurename~\ref{fig:ligo-ah} shows that symmetry is reasonably well captured.
+Notwithstanding, before reversing the survival model, we decided to apply a symmetrization procedure on the resulting \gls{pf} $A$, considering $\tilde{A}(t) = [A(t) + A(1 - t)] / 2$.

-Figure~\ref{fig:ligo-bayes} shows the result of the Bayesian posterior distribution of Pickands functions, using the previous MAP estimate as initial guess for the MCMC sampling.